 The United Nations is one of the most important bodies active in the world right now.
-Few other organisations bring together representatives from almost every territory on Earth, coming together to discuss critical matters and measures which will impact humanity as a whole.
+Few other organizations bring together representatives from almost every territory on Earth, coming together to discuss critical matters and measures which will impact humanity as a whole.
 The UN came into being as a result of the work of two US Presidents, and multiple countries who pledged an end to war after the fall of Nazi Germany in 1945.

 The world, of course, remains a complex, conflict-ridden and sometimes frightening place.
 However, the UN is in place to ensure that there is at least some light in the world, helping those who are persecuted, starving, or impacted by atrocities.
 Despite this highly confusing world we live in, the UN is a steadfast force, allowing all nations to come together to work towards a brighter future.